Relay Selection with Channel Probing in Sleep-Wake Cycling Wireless Sensor Networks: Unrestricted Class : An Informal Discussion

 \subsection{Discussion on the Last Stage $N$}

-Consider the scenario where the decision process enters the last stage $N$.
-Given the best reward value $b$, among the relays that have been probed, and the set $\mathcal{G}$ of reward distributions of the unprobed relays, the source has to decide whether to \textsf{stop} or \textsf{probe} a relay (note that there is no \textsf{continue} action available at the last stage).
-This decision problem is similar to the one studied by Chaporkar and Proutiere in \cite{chaporkar-proutiere08joint-probing} in the context of channel selection, which we briefly describe now.
+Suppose the decision process enters the last stage $N$.
+Now, given the best reward value among the probed relays, $b$, and the set $\mathcal{H}$ of reward distributions of the unprobed relays, $\mathscr{F}$ has to decide whether to {stop}, or {probe} a relay (note that {continue} action is not available at the last stage).
+Suppose the action is to probe then, after probing and updating the best reward value, if still there are some unprobed relays left, $\mathscr{F}$ has to again decide to stop or probe.
+This decision problem is similar to the one studied by Chaporkar and Proutiere in \cite{chaporkar-proutiere08joint-probing}, but from the context of channel selection.
+In the following, we will briefly describe the problem in \cite{chaporkar-proutiere08joint-probing}.

 Given a set of channels with different channel gain distributions, a transmitter has to choose a channel for its transmissions.
 The transmitter can probe a channel to know its channel gain.
-Probing all the channels will enable the transmitter to select the best channel but at the cost of reduced effective transmission time within the coherence period.
+Probing all the channels will enable the transmitter to select the best channel but at the cost of reducing the effective transmission time within the channel coherence period.
 On the other hand, probing only a few channels may deprive the transmitter of the opportunity to transmit on a better channel.
-The transmitter is interested in \emph{maximizing} its \emph{throughput} within the coherence period, which is analogous to the \emph{cost} (combination of delay and effective reward, see (\ref{unconstrained_equn})) in our case, which we are trying to \emph{minimize}.
+The transmitter is interested in \emph{maximizing} its \emph{throughput} within the coherence period.